Leeds-based “Walker Morris offers all the opportunities of a larger firm, but here you feel like more than just a number.”

 Several trainees get to complete a client secondment each year.
 “On secondment people think you’re a qualified lawyer.
 You’re encouraged to have a go at everything.”

 How to get a Walker Morris training contract

-Training contract deadline: 31 July 2017
+Training contract deadline: 31 July 2018 (opens 1 October 2017)

 The application form

 Around 800 applicants in total apply to Walker Morris through the vacation scheme and direct training contract routes.
 Both avenues kick off with an online application form where candidates are asked to describe their proudest achievement.
 Be warned though: "Your individuality needs to be reflected on your form.
 We quite often read that a candidate's greatest achievements are gaining a place at university or passing your driving test, so think a bit differently – why are you unique?
 What will make you stand out against the rest?"
-HR assistant Heather Bradburn tells us.
-“In the past we've heard from people who've travelled around Europe with only a small amount of money in their pocket, or by staying solely in monasteries and cooking and cleaning in return for food and shelter.”
+HR and graduate recruitment advisor Heather Bradburn tells us.
+“In the past, we've heard from people who've travelled around Europe with only a small amount of money in their pocket, or by staying solely in monasteries and cooking and cleaning in return for food and shelter.”

 The vac scheme route

 Around 100 vac scheme applicants are invited to attend a half-day assessment with the firm.
 This involves a group exercise on a non-law topic.
 Throughout the assessment, “we're looking for teamwork, communication and presentation skills and some commercial awareness,” outlines Bradburn.

 Walker Morris offers three, one-week vac schemes in April and June with up to 16 places available on each.
 As well as tackling various trainee-level tasks within their assigned department, vac schemers attend social events, presentations about firm life and also complete two assessments, the contents of which are kept tightly under wraps.
 Depending on a candidate's performance throughout the week, offers are either made directly or after candidates attend a further interview with graduate recruitment partner Duncan Lole.